mckset/Navify/README.md

 Though the player was supposed to only stream from Spotify, I'm too lazy to purchase a premimum membership and try.
 Maybe one day I will add the option.

 **Can I download songs?**
 No. Navify is not setup to download songs from anywhere.
-It can only stream the from YouTube at the moment.
 Though it can play songs that you download, there is no option to download songs and there are no plans to add it either.

 Potential Updates
 -----------------